TechGrounds-Cloud8/cloud8-abdeslamazhir/Week 6 Cloud Fundamentals/14 Containers.md

   ### Comparison

-Amazon EC2 Container Service and Azure Container Service belong to "Containers as a Service" category of the tech stack.
+AWS ECS Container Service and Azure Container Service belong to "Containers as a Service" category of the tech stack.

-Some of the features offered by Amazon EC2 Container Service are:
+Some of the features offered by AWS ECS Container Service are:

 - Docker Compatibility
 - Managed Clusters